Cannes is a beautiful city on the southern coast of France. It’s also home to one of the biggest film festivals in the world.

 Most folks can’t attend the official selections for this particular film festival.
 Cannes restricts access to its official venues, with most of its offerings not open to the general public.
 Only certain groups can apply for “accreditation,” which in festival parlance means access to the official offerings.
 These are separated into several categories.
 For example, film professionals can apply for access to events at all the festival venues.
 Employees of film companies can apply to attend the Marché du Film, a film market that will take place online this year in June.
 Other tracks exist for industry professionals, including a Producers Network, industry workshops, and a short film corner.

 If you happen to actually live in Cannes, the festival allows residents to apply for Cinéphiles accreditation.
 This category provides access to official selections and sidebars at select venues, as well as some screenings in the Palais.
 Cinéphile organizations and education groups can apply for this accreditation as well.

-Although the sidebars are always open to the public, they have all been cancelled for 2020.
-In the past, there has been no advance booking for the Directors’ Fortnight.
 All ticketing is done on a first-come, first-served basis.
 They’ve sold tickets at the counters on the Malmaison esplanade the week of the screenings.
 Single tickets can be purchased, as well as subscription bundles and passes.
 Likewise, the International Critics’ Week have made tickets available for free to the public.

 Cannes also screens films at night underneath the stars at the Cinéma de la Plage.
 These screenings are also open to the public, and are usually classic films.
 For example, François Truffaut’s “Les Quatre Cents Coups” screened in 2019.
 Tickets are available for these films on a first-come, first-served basis.